mvuorre/exampleRPackage/README.md

 [source code](https://github.com/mvuorre/exampleRPackage), or read this document for a tutorial on creating R packages.

+Note: This aims to be a concise example and introduction, consult **<https://r-pkgs.org/>** for the definitive guide on R package development.

 # Introduction

 Research projects produce experiments, data, analyses, manuscripts,